Picnic at Hanging Rock (film): Accolades

-Home Video
+Home media

 The director's cut was released on DVD in the US by the Criterion Collection on 3 November 1998.
 This release featured a new transfer of the film, a theatrical trailer and liner notes.
 The Criterion Collection released the director's cut on Blu-ray in the US on 17 June 2014.
 It includes a paperback copy of the novel and a number of featurettes.

 In the UK, the film was released in a special 3-disc DVD set on 30 June 2008.
-This set included both the director's cut and the longer original cut, the feature-length documentary A Dream Within a Dream, deleted scenes, interviews with the filmmakers and the book's author Joan Lindsay, poster and still galleries,.
+This set included both the director's cut and the longer original cut, the feature-length documentary A Dream Within a Dream, deleted scenes, interviews with the filmmakers and the book's author Joan Lindsay, poster and still galleries.
 UK distributor Second Sight Films released the film on Blu-ray in the UK on 26 July 2010.

 In Australia it was released on DVD by Umbrella Entertainment in August 2007, and re-released in a 2-disc Collector's Edition in May 2011.
 This edition includes special features including theatrical trailers, poster and still galleries, documentaries and interviews with cast, crew and Joan Lindsay.
 It was released on Blu-ray in Australia by Umbrella Entertainment on 12 May 2010, including the feature-length documentary A Dream Within a Dream, a 25-minute on-set documentary titled A Recollection: Hanging Rock 1900 and the theatrical trailer.

+The film has since been released on 4K in various countries, including the United States (by Criterion) and the UK.

 Legacy and influence

-Picnic at Hanging Rock was voted the best Australian film of all time by members of the Australian Film Institute, industry guilds and unions, film critics and reviewers, academics and media teachers, and Kookaburra Card members of the National Film and Sound Archive (NFSA), in a 1996 poll organized by the Victorian Centenary of Cinema Committee and the NFSA.
+Picnic at Hanging Rock was voted the best Australian film of all time by members of the Australian Film Institute, industry guilds and unions, film critics and reviewers, academics and media teachers, and Kookaburra Card members of the National Film and Sound Archive (NFSA), in a 1996 poll organised by the Victorian Centenary of Cinema Committee and the NFSA.

-The film has gone on to inspire other more recent artists, who have come to regard the film for its themes as well as its unique visuals.
+In 2025 the film was restored for release into cinemas.
+Under Weir's supervision, a new 4K scan of the original 35mm negative (from the National Film and Sound Archive in Australia) was undertaken by The Grainery (USA) and Fixafilm (Poland).
+Coincident with the release, Text Publishing issued a biography of Joan Lindsay by Brenda Niall, which describes the influence of Lindsay's experiences at school on the book, as well as the continuing cultural legacy of the book and film.

 Director Sofia Coppola has borrowed heavily from Picnic at Hanging Rock for her productions of The Virgin Suicides and Marie Antoinette.
 Both films, like Picnic at Hanging Rock, deal extensively with themes of death and femininity as well as adolescent perceptions of love and sexuality.

 American television writer Damon Lindelof said that the film was an influence on the second season of the television show The Leftovers.